aai-institute/pyDVL/README-dev.md

 The github and azure ci pipelines are rather rudimentary.
 Pull requests are always welcome!

-### Development and Release Process with Gitlab
+### Development and Release Process with Github

-In order to be able to automatically release new versions of the package from develop and master, the CI pipeline should have access to the following variables (they should already be set on global level):
+In order to be able to automatically release new versions of the package from the develop branch, the CI pipeline should have access to the following secret variables:

 ```
-PYPI_REPO_URL
-PYPI_REPO_USER
-PYPI_REPO_PASS
+TEST_PYPI_USERNAME
+TEST_PYPI_PASSWORD
+PYPI_USERNAME
+PYPI_PASSWORD
 ```

-They will be used in the release steps in the gitlab pipeline.

-You will also need to set up Gitlab CI deploy keys for automatically committing from the develop pipeline during version bumping
+The first 2 are used after tests run on the develop branch's CI workflow to automatically publish packages to [TestPyPI](https://test.pypi.org/).

+The last 2 are used in the [publish.yaml](.github/workflows/publish.yaml) CI workflow to publish packages to [PyPI](https://pypi.org/) from the develop after a Github release creation.

 #### Automatic release process